gmontana/DecodingViewerEmotions/README.md

 - A dataset consisting of 5-second video excerpts, totaling over 30,000 clips, utilized for training, validation, and testing, annotated for eight distinct emotional categories and their temporal onset.
 - Pre-trained model weights facilitating the reproduction of reported experimental outcomes.

-## Dataset Access Disclaimer

-The dataset leverages System1's proprietary "Test Your Ad®" tool for public, educational, and illustrative use.
-The advertisements and excerpts, while derived from System1's tool, remain the property of their original owners.
-Usage beyond this study's scope requires explicit permission from those owners.
-By accessing the dataset, you agree to these conditions.

 ## Using the Code